-Equally noteworthy, what’s missing from this ingredients list are the silicones, petrochemicals, and parabens that the database informed us can clog skin and lead to acne breakouts.
+Equally noteworthy, these ingredients lists are missing the silicones, petrochemicals, and parabens common in many makeup products that can clog skin and lead to acne breakouts.

 According to the company website, BarePRO products underwent an independent clinical trial with 31 women, which found that all of them saw a 36 percent improvement in their skin’s hydration and texture after the first week, and improvements up to 50 percent after six weeks.

-Customers are also responsible for all return shipping costs, and products can only be returned to BareMinerals if they were purchased directly from the company website.
+Customers are also responsible for all return shipping costs, and products can only be returned to BareMinerals if they are purchased directly from the company website.

 Others thought that the product only worked for light to medium coverage and was pricey for the amount of makeup they received.

-Amazon.com has similarly positive reviews, as does the BareMinerals website itself.
-The most common concern seems to be that customers can’t always count on their favorite foundation color to be the exact same between the different products.
+Across each product and review platform, we found that the most common concern seems to be that customers can’t always count on their favorite foundation color to be the exact same between the different products.

 Like BarePRO, it also contains a variety of vitamins as well as natural conditioning agents and quartz.

-Retailing for $25.22, Pur Minerals is at a lower price point than BarePRO and has generally positive reviews online on Amazon.
+Retailing for $29.50, Pur Minerals is at a lower price point than BarePRO and generally has positive reviews online on Amazon.

-With a rich range of natural ingredients that contain vitamins, emollients and conditioning agents like shea butter, aloe, and chamomile, users left very positive reviews for this makeup product on Amazon, though some noted that it seemed to have a shorter shelf l ife than their makeup products with more preservation agents.
+While users left very positive reviews for this makeup product on Amazon, some noted that it seemed to have a shorter shelf life than their makeup products with more preservation agents.

 Whether you choose to use pressed powder or liquid foundations is up to several factors.
 Liquid foundation tends to be more moisturizing than powders, though it can look oily if applied too thickly, making it a poor choice for people with naturally oily skin.

-In contrast, pressed powder can be difficult to apply lightly because it comes concentrated in a compact, though the product’s smaller size makes it more portable and easier to apply on the go than liquid or powder foundations.
+In contrast, pressed powder foundations can be challenging to apply lightly because it comes concentrated in a compact, though the product’s smaller size makes it more portable and easier to apply on the go than liquid or powder foundations.

 If you’re looking to delve into the world of more natural makeup without compromising the effect on your appearance, our evidence from the ingredients list and online reviews have led us to believe that the BarePRO line might be a solid place to start.

-Bottom line: If you feel like you need to branch out beyond pressed powders and liquid foundations to have the flexibility of a foundation that is applied in a more classic way, the larger BareMinerals product line of powder foundations might offer more of what you’re looking for.
+Bottom line: If you feel like you need to branch out beyond pressed powders and liquid foundations and concealers to have the flexibility of a foundation that is applied in a more classic way, the larger BareMinerals product line might offer more of what you’re looking for.